MrThygesen16/TicTacToe/README.md

 # TicTacToe
 Simple Tic-Tac-Toe Game in Java

-Quick little 2-player console based version of Tic-Tac-Toe that I threw together.
+Quick little 2-player console based version of Tic-Tac-Toe that I threw together as a project during my Uni break.

 Here is an example of what the game looks like while running: